In this article:

 Make certain that your stateside driver’s license is not due to expire before you leave the U.S., as you may be required to test in the country and, in most cases, will need a current U.S. driver’s license to do so.
 For instance, in Germany, spouses and dependents aged 17 and up can take the test for the USAREUR driver’s license test, avoiding the costly fees associated with a German driver’s license.
 In Guam, dependents over 18 are required to take the territory’s state licensing test.

 Local licensing and vehicle registration laws vary from country to country, and deadlines tend to be tight.
-Check in with your Military and Family Support Center on arrival to get the latest information and avoid any fines.
+Check in with your installation's Military and Family Support Center on arrival to get the latest information and avoid any fines.

 Image from Canva